hyprland-community/pyprland/site/Commands.md

 | `pypr` | Daemon | Starts the Pyprland daemon (foreground) |
 | `pypr <command>` | Client | Sends a command to the running daemon |

+There is also an optional `pypr-client` command which is designed for running in keyboard-bindings since it starts faster but doesn't support every built-in command (eg: `validate`, `edit`).

 > [!tip]
 > Command names can use dashes or underscores interchangeably.
 > E.g., `pypr shift_monitors` and `pypr shift-monitors` are equivalent.